missionpinball/mpf-docs/mechs/troughs/modern_opto.rst

 ---------------------------

-The first step is to add your trough's switches to the ``switches:`` section of your config file.
-Create an entry in your ``switches:`` section for each switch in your trough, like this: (This example has six switches plus the jam switch.
+The first step is to add your trough's switches to the ``switches:`` section of your machine config file.
+Create an entry in the ``switches:`` section for each switch in your trough, like this: (This example has six switches plus the jam switch.
 Yours may have more or less.)